pods-framework/pods/readme.txt

 == Changelog ==

+= 3.0.10.5 - August 31st, 2026 =

+This is a major security hardening release covering multiple areas of the plugin.
+We recommend updating as soon as possible.

+Additional releases with these security fixes have been backported to each major version of Pods from Pods 2.7 and above to make it easy to update.

+* Security: Restricted display callbacks to an explicit allow list of safe functions, with optional customized additions requiring a dedicated prefix.
+Added detection and admin notices when disallowed display callbacks are used on a site.
+(Jakub Herman, @sc0ttkclark)
+* Security: Refactored form nonce handling to harden against submission misuse.
+(Jakub Herman, @sc0ttkclark)
+* Security: Hardened shortcode and block logic against output and query misuse.
+(Wordfence PRISM - Wordfence, @sc0ttkclark)
+* Security: Fixed post_status handling in the last security release so it only applies to user-provided inputs (not Pods internal logic). (@sc0ttkclark)
+* Security: Added anonymous form post handling back that had unintentionally been disabled in the last security release. (@sc0ttkclark)

 = 3.0.10.4 - August 14th, 2026 =

 This is a major security hardening release covering multiple areas of the plugin.
 We recommend updating as soon as possible.

-Additional releases with these security fixes have been backported to each major version of Pods from Pods 2.7 and above.
+Additional releases with these security fixes have been backported to each major version of Pods from Pods 2.8 and above.

 * Security: Further restrictions on error handling and fallbacks.
 (Nhien Pham @nhienit - GalaxyOne, @thevietronin - GalaxyOne, @sc0ttkclark)
 * Security: General hardening improvements to how data queries are built and validated.
 (HaoNH @haoit, @onebitious, @sc0ttkclark)